luckydonald/luckydonald-utils/README.md

 - `flasks.routing`
     - `route_for`: Basically `flask.url_for` in reverse.
 You give a url, it gives you the route and the required arguments.
+- `flasks.launcher`
+    - `Launcher`: Allow `flask`'s auto-reload to survive syntax errors and similar exceptions, also show them in the browser.

 #### ```functions```
 Information about calling functions (Added in [v0.35](https://github.com/luckydonald/python-utils/releases/tag/v0.35))